· Last updated 2 June 2026

 Private health insurance in Gibraltar typically gives you access to private consultants and faster diagnostic imaging.
 If you need an MRI or a specialist cardiology opinion, private cover can cut the wait from months to days.

-Complex cases that cannot be handled in Gibraltar are sometimes referred to NHS hospitals in the UK or, in some cases, to hospitals in Spain.
-GHA manages these referrals for qualifying patients.
+Complex cases that cannot be handled within Gibraltar are sometimes referred to NHS hospitals in the UK or to hospitals in Spain.
+The GHA manages these referrals for qualifying patients, covering the associated costs.

 If you have an emergency or need surgery, St Bernard's is a capable hospital with full facilities.
 The place where the public system feels its limits is planned specialist care.
 For new residents who can afford it, a basic private insurance plan is worth having alongside GHA access, not instead of it.